AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/ai-buddy.md

 ---
-description: AI Assistant (Beta) for learners is a GenAI‑powered chat companion in Adobe Learning Manager that helps learners get quick, accurate answers from their assigned learning content.
+description: The AI Assistant (Beta) for learners is a GenAI‑powered chat companion in Adobe Learning Manager that helps learners get quick, accurate answers from their assigned learning content.
 Using natural language queries, learners can instantly retrieve focused responses with clear citations, making it easy to find the right information, verify sources, and learn efficiently without searching through entire courses.
 jcr-language: en_us
-title: AI Assistant (Beta) for learners in Adobe Learning Manager
+title: AI Assistant for learners in Adobe Learning Manager
 exl-id: 8203488d-74a6-4463-9383-76d16cabccfa
 ---
 # AI Assistant for learners